Toy-Department/CMM-Arm/App/docs/HARDWARE.md

 > **Document Control:** v1.0.0 | Last Updated: 2025-01-20 | Compatible with Firmware v1.0.0

-This guide covers the Arduino firmware and hardware setup for building your own 4-axis digitizing arm.
+This guide covers the Arduino firmware and hardware setup for building your own 4-axis arm.

 ---